McOmghall/game-development-coursera-exercises/Own Projects (not coursera)/A Fireball for your Friends/design.md

 The Combo bar works as a point bar that assesses player performance, allowing her to measure her own skill.
 Risk is that the player might fail a lot of attacks early on, giving her a negative score and adding frustration (needs testing).

-Every multiple of 20, and randomely with a given probabilty, the following power ups:
+Every 20 points earned inside a 3-second window, and randomely with a given probabilty, the player receives one of the following power ups:

 - Temporary homing normal fireballs
 - Temporary piercing normal fireballs (can hit more than once)